 Previously, Jon used his skills in systems engineering, circuit-level implementation, regulatory policy and market strategy as Vice President of Strategic Development and Chief Engineer for Lilee Systems, a Bay Area company focused on both wireless and wired high-availability communications for freight and passenger rail, and rail transit.
 Prior to that, he guided business development for the short-range wireless unit at Freescale (nee Motorola Semiconductor, and as of 2015, NXP).
 Truly an ex-rocket scientist, Jon spent 17 years at the NASA/Jet Propulsion Laboratory in Pasadena, CA, with his last project developing the first Mars-orbiting wireless data relay link so that future missions to Mars could enjoy local service rather than having to be on roaming – you can’t believe the charges!

-Jon holds both BSE and MSEE degrees from UCLA, is a senior member of the IEEE, and is a registered Professional Engineer in the state of Arizona.
+Jon holds both BSE and MSEE degrees from UCLA, is a senior member of the IEEE, and is a registered Professional Engineer in the states of California, Arizona and Minnesota.
 He is chair of the American Public Transportation Association (APTA) Wireless Joint Council.
 Jon’s also active in amateur radio, with the FCC-issued callsign of N7UV.